Great Group Game: Here, There, Everywhere

 Thanks for stopping in Lance.
 This game is perfect for a soccer team - let me know how they like it!

-3. Laura Figueroa
+Laura Figueroa says

 Hey…I love all the tips and news you give for athletes…well I found a very inspiring video on youtube for Beijing 2008, and I think you will like it as well….here is the link and I hope you can share it here!